mavlink/mavlink-devguide/en/mavgen_python/README.md

 > **Note** The various types used above come from `enum` in the dialect file.

-The rate at which the heartbeat should be sent depends on the channel, but is nominally 1Hz.
+The rate at which the heartbeat should be sent depends on the channel, but is normally 1Hz.

 Generally it should be sent from the same thread as all other messages (to ensure that the heartbeat is only published when the thread is healthy).